unsetbit/p/README.md

 7. Open up your dev console

 You should now see "Got: Ping?" and "Got: Pong!" in alternating order.
 This means your browser was able to establish an RTC connection to itself through onramp.
-You can now shut down onramp and your connection will still persist.
+You can now shut down onramp and your connection between the two browsers (the same one, in this case) will still persist.

 Take a look at [ping.js](https://github.com/oztu/anarch/blob/master/examples/ping-pong/ping.js) and [pong.js](https://github.com/oztu/anarch/blob/master/examples/ping-pong/pong.js), along with